-\paragraph{Token distribution} Trainers want to earn revenue for their contributions.
-Token distribution oversees this function and connects ERC-20 and other token interface contracts to issue tokens that can be traded in the actual network.
-These tokens have value, such as operating as a stake in the final global model.
+Trainers seek to be rewarded for their contributions.
+The token distribution function facilitates this process by linking ERC-20 and other token interface contracts, allowing the issuance of tokens that can be traded on an actual network.
+These tokens hold value, such as operating as a stake in the final global model.
+These tokens hold value, serving various purposes such as acting as a stake in the final global model.